 1. Recognize you have choice.

 Often times, the lack of confidence or negative emotions come from an inner critic stating all the reasons why you can’t or shouldn’t do something.
 It is our “fight or flight” response system reacting to the possibility of change.
 When change is contemplated, the inner critic will alert us: “Danger!”
 Our inner critic’s sole focus is to keep us safe so it takes comfort in the known.
 No matter how bad it may be, known misery is safer than the unknown to our inner critic.
+That's where the 3rd F-word comes into the fight or flight response: Freeze.
 The inner critic will often say or ask:

 Why would they hire me?